 In one study, taste aversions were long lasting for most patients that followed-up two and a half years after surgery.
 Although, in other cases, patients may see changes lessen or even disappear over time.

 When you consume a food or beverage, receptors throughout the body send hormonal messages to the nervous system to relay the feeling of hunger (ghrelin), pleasure in eating foods you desire (dopamine), and the feeling of fullness (leptin).
 These messages travel back and forth between the brain and gastrointestinal tract.
-After gastric bypass surgery, it is believed that taste and smell alterations occur because of fluctuating hormones caused by changes to the stomach and intestinal tract that interrupt the messages sent by the nervous system to these areas of the body.
+After gastric bypass surgery, it's believed that taste and smell alterations occur because of fluctuating hormones caused by changes to the stomach and intestinal tract that interrupt the messages sent by the nervous system to these areas of the body.

 As you continue eating, hormones like leptin are released to decrease the feeling of pleasure to stop you from eating excessive amounts of food.
 Leptin is a hormone that:

 Non-surgical weight loss and weight loss induced by surgery are believed to improve the sensitivity of the hormonal message’s leptin produces.
 Increased sensitivity can result in satisfaction of smaller meals and a decrease in the way the body perceives flavor in different food and beverage items.

-- Chilling protein shakes before drinking
+- Chilling protein meal replacement shakes before drinking

 - Try savory options like unflavored protein in a broth or soup flavored protein